All Episodes

 It didn't repeal the insurance regs, but my goal all along was to have a companion bill.

-Yeah, and so the thing is is there still is unity on repeal.
+Yeah, and so the thing is, is there still is unity on repeal.

-You know, the the one thing I've been trying, I'm trying to offer constructive criticism to these guys.
+You know, the one thing I've been trying, I'm trying to offer constructive criticism to these guys.

-Number one, if I was the leadership, I would have you and Tom Cotton and Ted Cruz and Mike Lee and and Marco Ruby, I'd have and and Senator Mitch McConnell in a room, and then I'd have Health and Human Services Secretary Tom Price in a room,
+Number one, if I was the leadership, I would have you and Tom Cotton and Ted Cruz and Mike Lee and Mark O'Ruby.

-and then I'd have at least the Vice President, Mike Pence in the room, and then I'd have Ryan Sprevis, Steve Bannon, and other others in the room, and then I'd have the Freedom Caucus and the study committee in the room and even those moderates in the room, and I'd I take every everybody's phone away and not let any one of you leave that room until this was done.
+I'd have and Senator Mitch McConnell in a room, and then I'd have Health and Human Services Secretary Tom Price in a room, and then I'd have at least the vice president, Mike Pence, in the room, and then I'd have Reince Privus, Steve Bannon, and others in the room, and then I'd have the Freedom Caucus and the study committee in the room, and even those moderates in the room.

 Right now is the pre-negotiation.